List of Scott Pilgrim characters: Jimmy

+Mr. and Mrs. Pilgrim

 Mr. and Mrs. Pilgrim are Scott's parents, featured in flashbacks in volume 2 and 3 and appear in the present in volume 5, helping Scott move into his new apartment.
 His father appears to spoil Scott, which his mother chastises.
 O'Malley has suggested that the character "Vincent" in the short comic "Monica Beetle" (which originally appeared in the "Project: Superior" anthology) might be Scott Pilgrim's dad having "Pilgrim"-esque adventures in 1974.

+Lawrence West Pilgrim

 Lawrence West Pilgrim is Scott's younger brother.
 He is first mentioned in volume 2 and appears in volume 5.
 He owns the bass guitar Scott uses.
 He has worn glasses since he was 14.
 Scott later gets confused and mistakes him (and everyone with glasses in the end of volume 5) for Gideon.
 His name is a reference to a subway stop in Toronto.
 His given name is "Lawrence West" and his family name is Pilgrim.
 O'Malley intended to make a "very different character" who had a significant role in the plot of volume 5.
 O'Malley decided that "I was getting too far away from the Scott/Ramona relationship, adding too many new characters, and I decided to re-focus the book on the core cast."

+Jason Kim

 Jason Kim is a friend of Kim's who owns a car and helps her move to her place with Hollie.
 Scott never remembers who he is, but apparently he and Kim were dating at some point.
 Jason eventually cheats on her with Hollie, which caused them to break-up.

+Mr. Chau

 Mr. Chau is Knives's father.
 He has a collection of antique samurai swords.
 His discovery that Knives had dated a white guy causes him to go on a rampage, hunting Scott down and attacking him with his samurai swords.
 Scott later gains his approval, prompting him to tell Knives that he will not mind if she dates another white guy in the future (his only spoken dialogue), but says it in Chinese, so consequently she does not understand.
 Mr. Chau appears in Scott Pilgrim vs. the World: The Game as an unlockable character that can be summoned to momentarily aid the player in combat.
 He is unlocked by encountering him on the overworld map and defeating him in combat.